 Transplant Production: Transplant growth is affected by many factors including temperature, fertilization, water, and spacing.
 A good transplant is grown under the best possible conditions.
 A poor transplant usually results in poor crop performance.
 Transplant production includes germination, growth, and hardening off phases.
-Table A-1 presents optimum and minimum temperatures for seed germination and plant growth, the time and spacing (area) required to produce a desirable transplant, and number of plants per square foot.
-Seedless watermelon transplant production has specific requirements (see chapter F Watermelons).
-Details on sweet potato plant production can be found in chapter F Sweet Potatoes.
+Table A-4 presents optimum and minimum temperatures for seed germination and plant growth, the time and spacing (area) required to produce a desirable transplant, and number of plants per square foot.
+Seedless watermelon transplant production can be found in chapter F Sweet Potatoes.